ArcBees/dev-site/site/src/main/markdown/gwtp/communication/Rest-Dispatch.md

 * You _must_ annotate your resource with `@Path`.
 All methods under this resource will be prepended with this path.
 * Methods must have one of the following return type:
     * If the return type is an interface (excluding collections and maps), the method will return a sub-resource;
     * If the return type is a `RestAction<R>`, the method will return and end-point.
-You will be able to pass the returned instance to [[RestDispatch|RestDispatch#Use your REST resources]].
+You will be able to pass the returned instance to [RestDispatch][use].
 The expected result is represented by the generic `R`.

 ####Endpoints
-In [[RPC Dispatch]], you needed to create custom implementations for every single action.
+In [RPC Dispatch][rpc], you needed to create custom implementations for every single action.
 In REST Dispatch, you return a parameterized interface and the implementation will be generated at compile-time.

 Following the steps below, you can create and customize your endpoints:
 * All methods can be annotated by `@Path("/anypath/{pathparam}")`.
 The string parameter will be appended to your resource's path.
 As demonstrated, you can optionally specify path parameters by enclosing them between `{`curly braces`}`.
 If a method is not annotated with `@Path`, the resource's path will be used directly.